sebastianrothbucher/SpreadsheetInSync/README.md

 - there might not always be feedback on success of a change
 - the Excel version does not color changes (yet)
 - when using a separate DB to manage login to a sheet (useful e.g. for mobile), this URL is not shown via menu

+## Developing
+With a hugely proprietary dev env, it's best to download the binaries and start developing from there (before exporting the sources and checking them in).

 ## License
 all code is licensed under: Apache License 2.0 (see LICENSE)